Emrahnyc/ai-case-study/README.md

 # ai-case-study

-NVIDIA | AI Solutions for Enterprises
+**NVIDIA | AI Solutions for Enterprises

-<a href="www.nvidia.com"> NVIDIA </a> is a technology company that designs and manufactures graphics processing units (GPUs) and application programming interfaces.
+ [NVIDIA](https://www.nvidia.com/en-us/) is a technology company that designs and manufactures graphics processing units (GPUs) and application programming interfaces.
 Nvidia is dominating the tech market in many fields of Artificial Intelligence and computing.

 ## Overview